2026 Brampton Film Showcase - BAO

 Directed by Julian De Zotti

 It’s Danny’s wedding day, and he has a big choice to make.
 Cue the insanity.
 Pick One is a chaotic bisexual Italian wedding rom-com… with a porchetta.
+Featuring actors Carlo Rota and Jennifer Dale.

 Duration: 9:08